mnpham2101/ProgrammingPractice/3. DP_IntegerArray/BottomUp_TopDown_MinDifficultyOfAJobSchedule/Explanation.md

 ## Top down approach:
 * Top down approach is similar to brute-force approach: it generates all possible cases and traverse the decision tree from top to bottom, left to right.
-  * Traversing is implemented via recursive call, where each call returns a state calculation, and the input arguments are the state variable
+  * Traversing is implemented via *recursive calls*, where each call returns a state calculation, and the input arguments are the state variable
 * Top down approach is an improvement of brute-force approach: it use memorization to prevent traversing branches that has saved values.
+  * 2D array is used to stored the state result.
+Each array element is initialized to -1.
+  * When the element is not -1, retrieve the previously stored result instead of making further recursive call.

+## Bottom-up approach:
+* Bottom-up approach use DP equations instead of recursive calls.
+* DP equations are calculated in specific orders, implemented via for loops.
+  * calculated the equation is the day progresses from day `1` to day `d` in outter for loop
+  * For each day, calculate the max difficulty for jobs from `startingIndex` to maximum of jobs for the day in inner for loop.

+## Monostack approach: